vrw-GH/ignident/builds/_staging/wp-content/plugins/wp-seopress/readme.txt

 12. Schema metabox

 == Changelog ==
+= 8.6.1 =
+* FIX Complianz compatibility issue
+* FIX OpenAI language issue
+* FIX Yoast SEO migration issue with old focus keywords
+* FIX Post type archive metadata if no posts exist

-= 8.0 <a href="https://www.seopress.org/newsroom/product-news/seopress-8-0/">Read the blog post update</a> =
+= 8.6 <a href="https://www.seopress.org/newsroom/product-news/seopress-8-6/">Read the blog post update</a> =
+* NEW Update AI models (now available: GPT-4o Mini, GPT-4o, GPT-4, GPT-3.5-Turbo)
+* NEW Enhancements for Table of Contents block
-* NEW Support for WordPress 6.6
+* NEW Wizard enhancements for a better user experience
-* NEW Import your redirects from SmartCrawl plugin
-* NEW Add fediverse:creator tag to improve sharing on Mastodon
-* NEW Support secured authentification token in Matomo to get stats in dashboard
-* NEW Set a primary category directly from the Block Editor > Category panel
-* NEW 'seopress_schemas_website_html' hook to filter the HTML of the website schema (https://www.seopress.org/support/hooks/filter-website-schema/)
+* NEW “seopress_titles_paged_rel” hook to filter the paged rel links in the head section (https://www.seopress.org/support/hooks/filter-rel-nextprev-link-in-head-of-paginated-archive-pages/)
+* INFO Remove noarchive meta robots tag as it’s not longer supported by Google
-* NEW 'seopress_social_fv_creator' hook to filter the HTML of the fediverse tag (https://www.seopress.org/support/hooks/filter-fediverse-creator-tag/)
+* INFO Ask AI to respect the grammar and typing of the language
-* INFO Improve compatibility with Bricks Builder: their CPT / Taxonomies are no longer listed from SEOPress settings
-* INFO Metaboxes now match admin color scheme
-* INFO Display a notice if the GA4 property ID to get stats in dashboard is equals to the GA4 measurement ID to avoide confusion
-* INFO Add a missing notice to Universal SEO metabox if you're editing your WC shop page
-* INFO Strengthened security
-* FIX Duplicated hook name 'seopress_rgpd_full_message' / new hook created 'seopress_rgpd_edit_message' (https://www.seopress.org/support/hooks/filter-the-message-for-managing-the-choice-of-cookies/)
+* INFO Add error handling for Google Analytics stats in dashboard widget (SEO, Analytics, Google Analytics tab, Stats in dashboard section)
+* INFO Increase timeout for Page Speed Insights API (from 30 to 120 seconds)
+* FIX i18n POT file
+* FIX Default OG:IMAGE for Shop page
+* FIX Default settings for term taxonomies meta title / description
+* FIX No /product-category/ in URL when using WooCommerce and WPML Multilingual CMS + WooCommerce Multilingual & Multicurrency
+* FIX User meta tags for author
-* FIX Quick edit redirects for 410/451
+* FIX AI: Alt text for images uploaded from Gravity Forms
-* FIX OG:image if not attachment ID set
-* FIX Instant Indexing in specific cases
+* FIX undefined $language with AI in specific cases
-* FIX Fatal error on internal linking suggestions if $post is null
+* FIX JS error attachment when using AI
-* FIX Article automatic schema with additional social accounts
-* FIX "Read more" is not a descriptive link for our cookie bar
+* FIX Incorrect meta title/desc counters between classic SEO metabox and Universal one
-* FIX Some PHP warnings with SEO Alerts feature
+* FIX Bricks builder compatibility issue with SEOPress PRO
+* FIX PHP Warning: Attempt to read property “display_name” Author on null in Breadcrumbs
+* FIX Internal linking suggestions JS error
+* FIX Google Analytics / Matomo widgets if no data
-* FIX Some translations
+* FIX Fatal error on plugin deactivation

 <a href="https://www.seopress.org/changelog/" target="_blank">View our complete changelog</a>
 <a href="https://www.seopress.org/support/guides/how-to-downgrade-seopress-pro-to-a-previous-version/" target="_blank">Need to downgrade/rollback?</a>